Four Approaches to Share and Reflect on Our Work

 “Dean’s doing a design walkthrough at 2.”

 We throw around these phrases all the time.
 Do they mean the same thing?
 Or are there differences?
-Let’s explore and take this apart.
+Let’s explore and take them apart.

 Terms for Us and Jargon for Them